projectceladon/celadon-documentation/_sources/tutorials/configure-selinux.rst.txt

 ------------------------------

 #.
 For :abbr:`CiV (Celadon in VM)` scenario, create a sub-folder :file:`rfkill` under the :file:`device/intel/project-celadon/sepolicy/` directory to host the sepolicy rules files.
-   For :abbr:`CiC (Celadon in Container)` scenario, the :file:`rfkill` folder should be created in :file:`device/intel/cic/common/sepolicy` directory.

 #.
 Introduce the previous folder to the sepolicy compiler by adding the
    following line to the board configuration overlay file.